Save Now, Party Later: How to Be a BAD GRANNY

-These aren’t the only brokerage banks you can use, but they’re low-cost favorites and that’s what you need right now.
+These aren’t the only brokerage banks you can use (Charles Schwab, Scottrade), but they’re low-cost favorites and that’s what you need right now.

 Keep tuning in for more information on planning for #retirement; I’ll be focusing on long-term planning for the next three posts!
-(Want a summary and links to all posts in a month?
-Sign up for my gentle and infrequent newsletter.)
+UPDATE: Check out the next in the Bad Granny series:

 That’s it!
 Start there.
 Now, go on with your bad self 🙂

 Ginormous thanks to Stewart Tomassian of Factual Photography who made this silly little film happen.
-Stew is truly a master; hit him up for your photographic and videographic needs!!
+Stew is truly a master; hit him up for your photographic and videography needs!!

 And another special thanks to my inimitable girlfriends that helped me make this video.
 You know who you are, and making this really reinforced who I want to be a crazy Old Lady with. #badgrannies